Diving and Water Activities

 Nature lovers and birdwatchers will enjoy a stroll around Carambola Gardens, located just above Anthony’s Key Resort.
 Learn about the many different tropical plants and flowers.
 Climb up to the lookout above the Gardens and you’ll see the whole jungle and reef laid out before you.

 There is an Iguana Farm near French Harbour, a sanctuary for these endangered island reptiles.
 Don’t miss feeding time!
 There is also a butterfly garden near West End.

 Best done in the cooler hours of the early morning or sunset, you can ride along the beaches, through the forests and along the ridges of West Bay.
-We recommend El Rancho Barrio Dorcas West End and Keifito’s Plantation West Bay.
 Prices are reasonable and the horses are well cared-for.
-You can catch a water-taxi from West Bay Village to the Keifito’s stables or West End.
+Ask us for details if you are interested in this adventure.

 Spas and Massages

 There are some excellent massage therapists available in